Introduction

 Advantages:

-• Automatic Updates and Security: Most cloud providers handle regular software updates and security enhancements, reducing the need for in-house IT support.
+• Automatic Updates and Security: Most cloud providers handle regular software updates and security enhancements, thereby reducing the need for in-house IT support.

 Considerations: